OpenPrinting/libcups/INSTALL.md

     ./configure

+> Note: Do not run autoheader, automake, or libtoolize.
+This will render your
+> copy of the CUPS source unbuildable and you will need to start over.

 The default installation will put the CUPS library under the `/usr/local` directory on your system.
 Use the `--prefix` option to install the CUPS library in another location: